-A recent New York Times article has shown up to 85% of the positive results on prenatal tests are false for some of the more rare chromosomal abnormalities, causing emotional and physical anguish for many expecting parents.
-There is a Prenatal Test Lawsuit being filed, continue reading to see if you qualify.
+A recent New York Times article has shown that up to 85% of the positive results on prenatal tests are false for some of the rarer chromosomal abnormalities, causing emotional and physical anguish for many expecting parents.
+There is a prenatal test lawsuit being filed; continue reading to see if you qualify.

-Prenatal blood tests have been utilized as a tool by the medical industry to provide parents with more information on their growing fetus.
-Chromosomal abnormalities screenings and other methods of monitoring such as ultrasounds have been used and developed since the 60’s.
-Recently there has been an upsurge of companies that are providing less invasive screenings that allow for the doctors and parents early access to genetic information.
-The only issue is that for every 15 times they correctly find a problem they are wrong 85 times (false positives).
+The medical industry has used prenatal blood tests to provide parents with more information on their growing fetus.
+Chromosomal abnormality screenings and other methods of monitoring (e.g., ultrasounds) have been developed and used since the 1960s.
+Recently, there has been an upsurge of companies that are providing less invasive screenings that allow for both doctors and parents early access to genetic information.
+The only issue is that for every 15 times they correctly find a problem, they are wrong 85 times (false positives).

-These blood draw tests were originally used to detect down syndrome early in pregnancy, it is still reliable and accurate for detecting that and most people will get a negative result.
-Though as companies have started adding rarer genetic issues to the expanded screenings conditions that happen 1 in 4,000 to 1 in 100,000 are generating false positives when tested.
-After parents receive news that their pregnancy tested positive for these rarer genetic conditions there is little counseling or follow up.
-If parents want conclusive results many have to spend ten weeks to two months with specialites getting multiple blood draws or arduous processes such as amniocentesis.
-Amniocentesis is a procedure used to take out a small sample of the amniotic fluid for testing.
-This biopsy is painful and can be a risk to the fetus.
-One in three pregnant women are getting these prenatal screenings every year which is around 2,000,000 women.
-Many of those women who have received these false positives have used this information to decide if they should terminate the pregnancy or not.
+Originally used to detect Down syndrome early in pregnancy, blood draw tests are still reliable and accurate for detecting that condition.
+However, as companies have expanded their screenings to include rarer genetic issues that occur in 1 in 4,000 to 1 in 100,000 pregnancies, false positives are becoming more common.
+After receiving news of a positive result for these rarer genetic conditions, parents often receive little counseling or follow-up.
+To obtain conclusive results, many have to spend weeks or even months getting multiple blood draws or undergoing the invasive procedure of amniocentesis, which carries a risk to the fetus.
+About one in three pregnant women undergo these prenatal screenings each year, which totals around 2 million women.
+Many of those who receive false positives use the information to make decisions about whether to terminate the pregnancy or not.